Vyral/greg-mcdaniel/_drafts/digging-deeper-answering-an-age-old-question-in-real-estate.md

 {% include youtube.html %}

-When is the best time to sell your home?
-To answer this question, we sought the advice of some friends of ours, and what they found may surprise you.
+<center>When is the best time to sell your home?
+To answer this question, we sought the advice of some friends of ours, and what they found may surprise you.</center>

 It’s an age-old question in real estate and it’s one that’s on more than a few minds: **When is the best time to sell my home?**